Jiawei-Lu/Sleepy/README.md

 		* if openfile failed, then close() and start alarm
 		* set alarm time before communication start
 	26.CoAP retry: ztimer_sleep(ZTIMER_MSEC, 0.1* MS_PER_SEC); as the gap between CoAP PUT and ACK rceive is around 110 ms //DO NOT use NS_PER_MS as it curshs program.
+	27.open() to create new .txt file has a numberlimitation which is 512, use fopen instead.
+	28.Sensing data will be stored line by line, and each CoAP PUT will send last "times" line (times = communication_rate / sensing_rate;).
+	29.Still need to change the part of extra line

 ******* RIOT-Sniffer usage hint: